This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school

-This pigeon crashed into a window and has a hip injury.
+One of the two pigeons had crashed into a window and has a hip injury.
 As a result it walks with a limp and has limited flight.
 It has been at CuriOdyssey since 2007.
 The other pigeon became habituated to humans as a juvenile and transferred to CuriOdyssey in May 2019.

 Pigeons and doves also produce food for their young that is unique from other types of birds.
 “Pigeon’s Milk” is a milky substance produced in the bird’s crop (food-storage pouch which is the first stage in the bird’s digestive tract).
 During the first few weeks of the nestling’s life, the parents’ crops produce a thick, milky substance made of protein and fat.
 Gradually, the parents add solid foods, softened by the milk, until their young are ready for solids.

 In the wild, pigeon's diet includes nuts, seeds, berries, blossoms and insects; in the fall they gorge on acorns.
 At CuriOdyssey, they are served mealworms, pigeon seed.

 In the Wild: 4-8 years.